lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 - We expect 300 BLUE examplars
 - We expect 700 YELLOW examplars
 - Each exemplar has a `sample.weight` of 10, the ratio of total count to exemplar count.

+Note that we expect the sum of `sample.weight` for the exemplars to equal the total number of input events (i.e., 3000 BLUE, 7000 YELLOW).